Chaim Noy

 Top of page

-For more than twenty years I've been practicing and teaching Aikido, which is a Japanese Self-Defense Art.
+For more than twenty five years I've been practicing and teaching Aikido, which is a Japanese Self-Defense Art.
 I presently head the Aikido Club at the Lerner Center for Physical Education, Leisure and Health Promotion at The Hebrew University of Jerusalem.
-I hold a YonDan degree (Forth Degree Black Belt), and teach four classes a week.
-My involvement is an educational and moral responsibility.
+I hold a GoDan Degree: Fifth Degree Black Belt (Japanese and English certificates), and my involvement is an educational and moral responsibility.
+My collegues - for many years - at the Mt.
+Scopus Dojo are Sensei Shalomi Sagiv, Sensei Yaakov Shimshi, and Sensei Oren Shamir.

 Top of page